Core Solutions Blog

 Billing and collections

-Clinical efficiency and workflows
+Clinical efficiency and provider retention

-One of the benefits of an EHR is that it can automate existing manual processes, such as intake forms and patient histories.
-The time spent collecting this information can eat into the amount of time a provider can spend with patients and the number of patients a provider can treat.
-The ability to submit forms digitally allows the patient to fill them out ahead of time and that information is updated automatically in the EHR.
-EHRs with behavioral health templates can also allow providers to document common symptoms more quickly than filling them in manually.
+The ability to submit forms digitally further improves efficiency, allowing the client to fill them out ahead of time, and that information is updated automatically in the EHR.
+EHRs with behavioral health templates can also allow providers to document common symptoms more quickly than filling them in manually, while customizable workflows and forms likewise save time.

 Business intelligence